 How Does a Preauthorization Charge Work?

-The merchant has a certain amount of time to finalize the transaction.
+Then, the merchant has a certain amount of time to finalize the transaction.
 This timeframe is based on their merchant category or merchant classification code (MCC).
+The merchant should take proactive responsibility and finalize the transaction swiftly, even if it’s ultimately $0 (such as a hotel security deposit).
+The timely settlement will help avoid customer frustration.

 These damages are likely not built into the standard cost of whatever the merchant sells.
 That’s because they are perhaps uncommon, or putting this additional charge into the customer-facing price would make it too high.
 Still, if something unexpected does happen, the merchant needs to protect their revenue from surprise expenses.